-The Institute for Research in Inclusive Education at the Masaryk University
+The Institute for Research on Inclusive Education, Faculty of Education, Masaryk University

 Center Domov bez zámku in Náměšť nad Oslavou (funded organization)